biggiedos/I2C-OLED-STATS/README.md

 Trigger - At log on (I had some issues when setting it to at startup so this is the next best thing)
 Actions - Start a program, Program/script: powershell, arguments - `-windowstyle hidden -File "C:\LOCATION\TO\PS1\SCRIPT"`

+## Reccomended setup
+I have set up my pi using jumper wires that are connected to a spare internal USB2 connector.
+I have jumper wires connected to the GPIO as you can power the pi 3a+ using the GPIO 5v in/out pin and a ground pin.
+This is reccommended because it means you won't have to deal with any power connectors coming out of your PC.
+You do get undervoltage warnings but I hav not noticed any issues using it for about 2 months.
+Make sure that in your UEFI/BIOS you have set continuous USB power with the PC turned off otherwise everytime you shut down it will remove power from the pi.

 ## Known issues